6 Ways Ads Are Silently Destroying Your Website SEO

 4) Ad load on Web Page

 The new adjustment to Google’s AdSense guidelines implies that they are now taking a different approach to the pages.
-Instead of strictly restricting three AdSense units per page, Google will now penalize “sites with more advertising than publisher-provided content.”
+Instead of strictly restricting three AdSense units per page, Google will now penalise “sites with more advertising than publisher-provided content.”
 But what exactly does this imply?

 This might result in page devaluation if there is more advertising on a page than there is content.
 So, what do you see when you visit your website as it is rendered – page content or advertising?
 To be secure, make sure the page’s content is the primary visual.